depinore/hr-demo/README.md

 For the back-end, I've chosen the following technologies:

+First and foremost, I'm using ASP.NET Core 2.0.

 The WebAPI is built in F# with Giraffe.
 - I chose these technologies as F# lends itself quite nicely to stateless API endpoint development.
-- Giraffe is a nice fit as well, as it allows me to create idiomatic F# code while still leveraging the power of ASP.NET Core.
+- [Giraffe](https://github.com/dustinmoris/Giraffe) is a nice fit as well, as it allows me to create idiomatic F# code while still leveraging the power of ASP.NET Core.

 The Logic layer is also built in F#.
 - F# is an obvious choice for implementation of logic; functional languages make this a breeze.
-- I also use Fable to transpile some of this logic into javascript, for use in the front-end.
+- I also use [Fable](http://fable.io/) to transpile some of this logic into javascript, for use in the front-end.

 The DTO layer is built in C#.
-- I chose C# so that I could use Typewriter, which allows me to easily generate TypeScript class definitions from C# code.
+- I chose C# so that I could use [Typewriter](https://frhagn.github.io/Typewriter/), which allows me to easily generate TypeScript class definitions from C# code.
 - This will ensure that the front-end TypeScript is kept in sync with the back-end data returned by the APIs.
 The Data Layer is built in C#, with Entity Framework Core.
 - Despite the fact that EF introduces a runtime overhead and many layers of abstractions, I feel it's suitable for a small application where development speed is the primary concern.